marcpybus/var-node/README.md

     - Configuration filenames
 - The default installation comes with a dummy self-signed certificate and key to encrypt requests from users within the institution.
 These files are located in `nginx/server-certificates/`.
 Feel free to change them and use a properly configured certificate signed by your institutions' CA.

-### Institution WAF setup
-- Incoming requests have to be redirected to the port 5000 of the server hosting the Docker setup.
-- Client certificate should be forwarded or added to the x-client-certificate header to allow client authentication.

 ### IMPORTANT
 The current setup needs to download data to perform normalisation, annotation and liftover of genomic variants.
 The first time the web-server container is run, approximately 46 Gb of data will be downloaded and saved in `data/`: